Rtulpe/Collabz/js-server/README.md

 ## 1. Introduction
 This is the Node.js (JavaScript) server for the Collabz editor.
 It participates in leader election, state sync, and serves clients via WebSocket and HTTP.
+It was developed to parallel the Python server, capable of cross-interaction (Python and JS servers can work together).
+The server was made to be client-agnostic, as long as same message formats are used.

 ## 2. Requirements
 - Node.js (see `.nvmrc` for recommended version)